-Recommended Prerequisite: Successful completion or concurrent enrollment in Advanced Algebra I, Alg II, AP Stats, or PreCalculus Lab Fee Required \$25
+Recommended Prerequisite: Successful completion of Algebra I Lab Fee Required

 General Physics is an algebra-based, introductory physics course that-will focuses on the conceptual understanding of topics such as motion (constant velocity, uniform acceleration, and projectile motion), balanced and unbalanced forces, energy transformations, momentum, applications to everyday life, and waves and their applications.
 Inquiry-based instruction will allow students to learn through hands-on lab experimentation.
 General Physics is designed for the student who enjoys hands-on activities but may not have mastered the required math skills necessary for Advanced or AP Physics.
-(This course satisfies the state requirements of a physical science course.
+This course satisfies the state requirements of a physical science course.